Mustourney/Rhythm-s-Cube/README.md

-A rhythm game made by using OpenGL with Rust
+A rhythm game made by using OpenGL and OpenTK with C#